CtrlK

 Specificity

-Names the domain (vector databases, similarity search) and mentions some actions (building semantic search, implementing queries, optimizing retrieval), but lacks concrete specific actions like 'create embeddings', 'configure indexes', or 'tune distance metrics'.
+Names the domain (vector databases, similarity search) and some actions (building semantic search, implementing nearest neighbor queries, optimizing retrieval performance), but doesn't list multiple concrete specific actions like indexing strategies, embedding storage, distance metric selection, or specific database integrations.

 2 / 3